nus-cs2113-AY2425S1/ip/docs/README.md

 with a `ran.txt` text file within to backup your entire list of tasks.
 If such a text file in the correct directory already exists, then Ran will read from it and load all the saved tasks.

+More advanced users may want to tinker with the file to manually modify their tasks, but care must be taken to ensure that the format of the file is followed.
+Advanced users may also keep this text file as a backup, and run Ran on another computer with this backup.

+# Extra

+### Credits

+This is a fan-made derivative work of the Touhou Project.
+All Touhou Project characters mentioned belongs to ZUN (Team Shanghai Alice).
+Touhou Project fan creation guideline: [here](https://touhou-project.news/guideline/)